 In addition, the highest-placed young rider on each stage can claim a €500 daily prize.

-The top four riders in the final young rider classification also win prizes, with €20,000 up for grabs for the winner and the prize money decreasing by €5,000 for each position in the top four.
+The top four riders in the final young rider classification also win prizes.
+In 2021, €20,000 was up for grabs for the winner with the prize money decreasing by €5,000 for each position in the top four.

-At 21 years old, Pogačar became the youngest Tour de France winner since 1904 by winning the 2020 race and securing the white jersey, as well as the yellow and polka-dot jerseys.
+In 2020, at 21 years old, Pogačar became the youngest Tour de France winner since 1904, winning the race overall and securing the white jersey, as well as the yellow and polka-dot jerseys.

 Tour de France team classification prize money